What the Black Belt Carries

 Early in the process, I considered making the county boundaries visible.
 Ultimately, I realized that doing so would return the work to illustration.
 Allowing the map to remain embedded rather than visible asks viewers to encounter history materially rather than diagrammatically.

-The black field ultimately operates on multiple registers at once.
+The black field operates on multiple registers at once.
 It recalls the fertile prairie soils that give the Black Belt its name while recording the historical accumulation of cotton production across the landscape.
 Read alongside the excavated Alabama, it completes a dialogue between subtraction and accumulation, revealing two distinct yet interconnected ways history becomes material.

 in the gallery